 It was accidental: Evidence proving that the distribution was unintentional without would be greatly beneficial to your case.

 Lack of evidence: The State must have sufficient evidence tying the defendant to the crime.
 If there is not enough evidence proving that the suspect did it beyond a reasonable doubt, then they cannot be guilty.

 How Can a Georgia Criminal Defense Lawyer Help

-One of the major benefits to having a Georgia Criminal Defense Attorney is that they can try to work out a better deal with the prosecutor than you would get on your own.
-Whether it is trying to get the charges lowered or argue your innocence, your Lawyer can help get you a more favorable outcome.
+One of the major benefits to having a Georgia Obscenity Attorney is that they can try to work out a better deal with the prosecutor than you would get on your own.
+Whether it is trying to get the charges lowered or argue your innocence, your Obscenity Lawyer in Georgia can help get you a more favorable outcome.
 Every case is different therefore there is no defense that works for every crime.
-Your Criminal Defense Lawyer in Georgia will examine your case to determine what your best arguments are and seek to create gaps in the prosecutor's case.
+Your Georgia Obscenity Lawyer will examine your case to determine what your best arguments are and seek to create gaps in the prosecutor's case.

 Contact Our Firm